Latest news from Kenya and Tracy but first her story!

 The Mountains of the Moon team included Past District Governor Fred Loneragan and we decided to sponsor Tracy to secondary school.
 So in 2012 Tracy was accepted by the Bishop Okoth’s Secondary School for Girls in Kisumu.
 Kisumu is on the shores of Lake Victoria and a long way from her home in Nairobi.

 Tracy has graduated with high marks from High School and we are now sponsoring Tracy into the United States International University.
-Tracy will graduate in another three years with her Bachelor of Pharmacy Degree.
-Then Tracy aims to go back to Mathare to start her Foundation Tracy’s 200.
+Tracy will graduate in another two years with her Bachelor of Journalism Degree.
+Then Tracy aims to go back to Mathare to start her Foundation; Tracy’s 200.

 We are all home now and have been so for several months now.
 Life moves so quickly and we move on.
 However the results of the climb are significant and we have so far raised around $45,000.
 We have presented the Legacy Wagga Wagga Branch with a cheque for $12,790.
 One of our three projects that we supported through the climb.

 The remaining two projects are receiving funds as and when needed.
 In the main our sponsorship for the vulnerable and at risk girls from Mathare in Nairobi.
 Part of these funds will go towards the Rotary Club of Gigiri in Nairobi for education of the children of Mathare.
 A project that we have been with since 2007.

 The first photo below is a moment in time in Mathare taken during our last visit in 2015.
 The team was being shown three of the schools in Mathare.
 This photo says so much and it was taken as we walked from one school to another.
 The constant stream of children saying “How are you, how are you?” can be felt here.